santoshgitcode/santoshgitcode/README.md

 - 👋 Hi, I’m @santoshgitcode
-- 👀 I’m interested in ... web development
+- 👀 I’m interested in ...
+Automation Testing
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ...
+Tools
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... santoshmishra1104@gmail.com